vekatze/neut/book/src/terms.md

 ### Semantics

-A text literal is compiled into a pointer to a tuple like the following:
+A string literal is compiled into a pointer to a tuple like the following:

 ```text
 (0, length-of-string, array-of-characters)